denis-mutuma/ring-buffer/README.md

     // handle the invalid case when buffer is empty
 }

-// cleanup by deleting the buffer and the buffer result DeleteRingBuffer(buffer);
+// cleanup by deleting the buffer and the buffer result to avoid memory leaks DeleteRingBuffer(buffer);
 DeleteRingBufferResult(result);
 ```